mlandauer/cuttlefish/README.md

 1. Add DNS TXT record for cuttlefish.oaf.org.au with "v=spf1 ip4:your.server.ip4.address ip6:your.server.ip6.address -all"

+2. Set up incoming email for cuttlefish.oaf.org.au (In OpenAustralia Foundation's case using Google Apps for domain).
+Add addresses contact@cuttlefish.oaf.org.au, bounces@cuttlefish.oaf.org.au and sender@cuttlefish.oaf.org.au

 2. Ensure that the devise email address is set to contact@cuttlefish.oaf.org.au

 3. Set up reverse DNS.
 In the Linode Manager under "Remote Access" click "Reverse DNS" then for the hostname put in "cuttlefish.oaf.org.au" and follow the instructions.
 This step is necessary in order to be able to sign up to receive [Feedback loop emails](https://en.wikipedia.org/wiki/Feedback_loop_%28email%29).

-4. Set up incoming email for cuttlefish.oaf.org.au (In OpenAustralia Foundation's case using Google Apps for domain)

 ## Screenshots
 Done some development work which updates the look of the main pages?
 To update the screenshots